 A Note on Vintage Zoom Lenses

-Modern zooms designed for digital cameras are far better than everything that was produced in the 1980s.
+Modern zoom lenses designed for digital cameras are far better than everything that was produced in the 1980s.
 If you have to have a zoom, getting a Canon EOS camera that uses the EF mount.

 The Canon EOS system replaced the FD-mount because there was no good way to integrate autofocus into new lens models while retaining backwards compatibility.
 Additionally, the Canon EOS lens options can be used on digital as well as film camera models.